muhammad-tamim/dbms-notes/README.md

 2. Non-Relational Database Management System (NoSQL DBMS):
    - Data is stored in a non-tabular(unstructured, flexible) format (key-value pairs, JSON-like documents, graphs etc).
    - Examples: MongoDB, Redis, Amazon DynamoDB etc.

+### DBMS Architecture:
+- 1-Tier Architecture: Client and database are part of the same local system.
+  - client + database
+  - Example: MS Excel, SQLite, MS Access

+- 2-Tier Architecture: Client and database are on separate systems.
+  - client --> database
+  - Example: Desktop app → MySQL / SQL Server

+- 3-Tier Architecture: The client communicates with an server, which then communicates with the database.
+  - client --> server --> database